thecomeonman/PredictingTransferSuccesses/README.md

 ![](README_files/figure-markdown_strict/graph_viz_simple_with_teams_8624-1.png)

 Much better.
 More believable although quite different from our first result.
-We could probably do some more fine tuning but it is reasonable right now so let us proceed.
+The difference is not a bad thing though because now we're including team effects whereas earlier we were ignoring it.
+I'd probably trust this model more than the earlier one.
+We could probably do some more fine tuning but it is reasonable right now so let us proceed.v

 ![](README_files/figure-markdown_strict/calculating_deviations_simple_with_teams_61346134-1.png)